Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Countermeasures

+Due to the nature of the vulnerability, hardware adjustments are a good first step to improve the security of the affected system.
+In particular, the two single, unbalanced wires currently used for communication in CCS could either be replaced by a more EMI-resistant alternative (a balanced twisted-pair or coaxial cable) or additionally shielded.

-Similar to the protection of any other electronic device, the most straightforward approach to reduce the susceptibility of the charging cable to electromagnetic waves is electromagnetic shielding.
-At the same time, wrapping a conductive layer around the CP and PE lines would prevent data leakage through unintentional electromagnetic emanation~\cite{baker2019}.
-While adding shielding does make the attack more difficult, it does not fully prevent it.
+Similar to the protection of any other electronic device, the most straightforward approach to reduce the susceptibility to electromagnetic waves is electromagnetic shielding.
+At the same time, wrapping a conductive layer around the CP and PE lines would mitigate data leakage through unintentional electromagnetic emanation~\cite{baker2019}.
+While shielding makes the attack more difficult, it does not fully prevent it.
 Instead, it only attenuates the injected signal with the effectiveness largely depending on the thickness of the shielding~\cite{tong2016advanced}.
+Since a preamble just above the noise level is sufficient, the adversary can utilize more powerful equipment or reduce the distance to ensure the electromagnetic waves can penetrate the shielding and couple onto the cable.
 Therefore, shielding can be seen as an arms race between defender and attacker.

-In addition, the extra insulation has an impact on the handling of the cable.
-While flexibility is important to ensure the cable can be plugged in without too much force, charging cables are already heavy, stiff, and sometimes difficult to handle.
-Adding an additional layer of shielding would further increase the weight and stiffness of the charging cable while also raising the price.

-Finally, shielding cannot easily be retrofitted onto old cables.
-Therefore, it is necessary to replace the entire charging cable.
-Nevertheless, given a price of around \$1,200 for a single charging cable, it is a time-consuming and costly task making it not economically viable.
+As an alternative to shielding, the cable type can improve the robustness of a communication against external interference.
+Instead of using two single, unbalanced wires as used by CCS, a balanced twisted pair cable should harden the communication against injections.

+However hardening is applied, the inclusion of extra wiring or insulation also has practical issues.
+Charging cables are already heavy, stiff, and sometimes difficult to handle and the addition of additional material would further increase this problem --- making it less usable for drivers while simultaneously more costly for manufacturers.
+This issue is less pronounced when using twisted pair cabling as it is more flexible.
+Finally, any modification to the wiring cannot easily be retrofitted onto old cables, so it is necessary to replace the entire charging cable.
+This is both costly (circa \$1,200 per cable) and time-consuming.
+However, for future deployments changing the cable can add an additional layer that increases attack difficulty.

+\ndssparagraph{Testing Effectiveness} To test how the required transmission power changes for different cables, we replaced the normal unshielded power cable with a shielded CAT 7.
+Ethernet cable (SF/FTP), an unshielded CAT 5.
+Ethernet cable (UTP), and a shielded coaxial cable.
+The length of the cables matched exactly the length of the other cable used in previous tests.
+The Ethernet cables consisted of four twisted pair sets, but only one was used for the CP and PE.
+The twisted pair sets of the CAT 7. cable were individually shielded, in addition to an outer foil and braided shielding.
+The CAT 5. cable was not shielded at all.
+In contrast, the coaxial cable was shielded using a woven copper shield.
+For each cable type, we repeated the experiments as described in Section~\ref{sec:attack_evaluation} for distances 1, 2, and 3~m.